-SQL Date and Time Data Types and Functions
+SQL Date and Time Functions and Data Types

 SQL databases provide data types related to date and time data, as you learned in the SQL Data Types lesson.
 Now you can see the details of how these data types are related, how to create expressions involving different date data types and use some SQL date and time functions.